 The primary-eve robocall was voiced by Salisbury University graduate Alison Porter, a former Impallaria intern.

-Sources close to the House Republican Caucus who spoke to A Miner Detail on background said Walch took Porter out to The Cheesecake Factory, paid for her alcoholic beverages “and ultimately got her drunk,” pressuring her into voicing the call.
+Sources close to the House Republican Caucus who spoke to A Miner Detail on background said Walch took Porter to The Cheesecake Factory and footed the bill for the alcoholic beverages which “ultimately got her drunk.”

 Porter did not respond to a request for comment.